dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-19-cyberpunk-2077-shard-literature.md

 <br><br>
 The tenderfoot nomad's eyes widened in surprise for a brief moment.
 It seemed as if there was a question at the tip of his lips, but he refused to ask it.
 <br><br>
 "It's late," the old-timer said, "You should sleep.
-You're exhausted and need to gather strength before you continue running, if that's what you choose to do.
+You're exhausted and need to gather your strength before you continue running, if that's what you choose to do.
 My home is open to you for the night."
 <br><br>
 The boy uttered no thanks.
 Without a word, he stood and entered the small, dark bedroom where his host had prepared a bed.
 To find his way, he switched on his infrared, then immediately froze in place...
 There was a body lying in the bed.
 He edged closer until he could discern its shapes.
 A pool of cooling blood, withered hands contorted into unnatural angles... the vacant, dead eyes of the old man he had only just been talking to in the other room.
 <br><br>